 To coat the air fryer basket, you can either spray the oil on it or apply it using a paper towel.
 If using a spray, don’t use the canned oil spray, but instead use an oil spray mister that can be filled with oil.

-It is important to make sure that the salmon is dried really well before applying the oil and seasonings.
-I use paper towels to thoroughly dry the fish filets.
+Ensuring the salmon is dried well before applying the oil and seasonings is important.
+I use paper towels to dry the fish filets thoroughly.

 You can use frozen or fresh salmon fillets.
 I buy frozen salmon fillets and bring them to room temperature before using them.
 You can air fry the salmon from frozen too.

 I air fry salmon with the skin on or off.
 How do you remove salmon skin?
 I find that the best way to remove the skin is while the salmon is still frozen.
-I separate the skin from the fish in one corner and use a paper towel to grip the skin to gently pull it off.
+I separate the skin from the fish in one corner and use a paper towel to grip the skin to pull it off gently.
 It takes a bit of practice but it works!

 Keep in mind that the cooking time can vary based on the thickness of the salmon.
 I use salmon that’s about 1 inch thick.